fyrspot/.github/profile/README.md

 ---

+## 📱 Do you want to test it?
+Here is the latest built [APK](https://expo.dev/artifacts/eas/i6fRuLUSP2TWM3FF4gcFvm.apk) for android

+---

 ## 👾 Contribution Vibes
 This is a **hackerspace in code form**.
 PRs, weird ideas, experiments, forks — all welcome.
 - Found a bug?
 Open an issue.